Google Map Maker

-Google Map Maker is a defunct map editing service launched by Google in June 2008.
+Google Map Maker was a map editing service launched by Google in June 2008.
 In geographies where it is hard to find providers of good map data, user contributions were used to increase map quality.
 Changes to Google Map Maker were intended to appear on Google Maps only after sufficient review by Google moderators.
 Google Map Maker was used at Google Mapathon events held annually.

 In November 2016, Google announced that Google Map Maker would be retired and merged with Google Maps.
 Google Map Maker was officially shut down on March 31, 2017.

-In November 2021, Google granted limited users access to a new tool, Google Road Mapper, which is an apparent successor to Map Maker.

 Interface

 Using the find or browse tools, contributors were able to add and draw features directly onto a map where the borders had already been drawn, and could add features such as roads, railways, rivers and so on.
 In addition, users could add specific buildings and services onto the map such as local businesses and services.

 Three kinds of drawing tools were available: placemark (a single point of interest on the map), line (for drawing roads, railways, rivers, and the like) and polygon (for defining boundaries and borders, adding parks, lakes and other large features).
 The approach encouraged by users and by Google was to trace features such as roads from the existing satellite imagery.
 This approach was not useful in areas with poor satellite imagery, and users consequently created less map data in those areas.

 New users' contributions were moderated by more experienced users or reviewers at Google to ensure quality and prevent vandalism.
 As users made more successful contributions, their edits were less closely monitored and may have been published on the map straight away.
 Certain larger features may have taken a long time to appear on the map as they were waiting to be rendered by the server.

 Contributors could assign areas of the map as their 'neighbourhood', that is an area they know well enough to make detailed contributions to.
 Users could also moderate the contributions of others within their neighbourhood.
 This information was private; the neighbourhood a user selected was not publicly associated with the users' account.